 You may be seeking a rig with taller ceilings or wider aisles, for example.
 Not only are RV steps a bit tricky to navigate on the best days, but they are also not always the safest and most secure.
 Many RV manufacturers offer more secure and even automatic RV steps so you don’t have to worry about slipping and falling.

 However, a ramp is always a good idea to consider installing on your rig so you can safely transition in and out of your RV.
 This is especially true if you are bringing in food or luggage consistently while RV camping.
 You may even have a CPAP machine plug and need ample space for a wheelchair to maneuver, and more.
 Many modern RVs have taken these needs into account and are building their RVs to suit them.
 But I always think it’s always good to know what to look for beforehand!

 You may also want to consider the bedroom layout for you and your significant other.
 Many RV beds don’t offer a walk-around option, which means you’ll be crawling over your partner while they are sleeping.
 This isn’t ideal for many couples, especially senior couples.

 Finding a bedroom with a walk-around bed is a good idea, as well as considering a dry bath as opposed to a wet bath.
 This way, you have access to the toilet and sink while someone is taking a shower just in case.

-The average new travel trailer cost anywhere from $20,000 to almost $100,000 depending on what you are looking for.
-You can keep this cost down by purchasing used or installing many aftermarket features yourself, but if you have the budget, I say go for it.
+The average new travel trailer costs anywhere from $20,000 to over $100,000 depending on what you’re looking for.
+You can keep this cost down by purchasing used or installing many aftermarket features yourself, but if you have the budget, I say go for it!

 Travel Trailer Weight